 Use the built-in search to find exactly what you need.
 Type a keyword and every match gets highlighted in the transcript, with arrow buttons to jump between matches.

-- During note-taking — Quickly find where a topic was discussed
+- Quickly locate where a topic was discussed so you can take better notes

-- Cross-referencing — Compare how different lectures cover the same concept
+- Compare how different lectures cover the same concept by searching across videos

 Step 3: Generate an AI Summary

-For a 43-minute introductory CS lecture, the summary breaks down into clear sections — from course logistics all the way through Python basics.
-This is essentially ready-made study notes.
+For a 43-minute introductory CS lecture, the summary breaks down into clear sections, from course logistics all the way through Python basics.
+And you can start using them as study notes right away.

 You can use these summaries to:

-- Preview a lecture before watching — understand what’s covered so you can focus
+- Preview a lecture before watching to understand what’s covered so you can focus

-- Review after class — quickly refresh your memory on key points
+- Review after class to quickly refresh your memory on key points

-- Compare lectures — see how topics build on each other across a course
+- See how topics build on each other across a course by comparing lecture summaries

 Step 4: Use Timestamped Summaries to Jump Around